-Picking up from Tips to Improve the Financial Health of Your Practice (Part 1 of 2), here are some more actions you can take to cultivate a financially healthy practice.
+Picking up from Tips to Improve the Financial Health of Your Practice (Part 1), here are some more actions you can take to cultivate a financially healthy practice.

 While Part 1 includes mostly insurance tips, Part 2 focuses on payment and client policies that you can start using today!

 6. Consider requiring a credit card to schedule an appointment

 When you hold an appointment for a new client who doesn’t show up, it costs your practice money and wastes your time.
 These situations can have a big effect on your practice’s bottom line.

 So, what can you do to increase the likelihood that your clients will show up for their scheduled appointments?
 One option is to require a credit card to hold the appointment.
 This may seem obvious, yet only 28% of respondents said they require a credit card to book an initial appointment.

 7. Keep an updated credit card on file for no-shows and cancellations

 When it comes to established clients, 66% said they do store credit card information for no-shows and cancellations.
 What we didn’t ask in this survey is “Are you actually charging these cards when a client no-shows?
 And if so, how much?”

 According to a survey by MGMA, only about 25% of practices actually charge a no-show fee, usually between $25 and $75 depending on the specialty.